dailyminiii/IMPACT/README.md

 - **Motion-Only:** presents user and expert avatars for motion comparison and post-stroke motion replay.
 - **Motion+Muscle:** adds a real-time EMG-based muscle-activation HUD and post-stroke EMG replay to the Motion-Only configuration.

-A No Feedback condition served only as a contextual non-AR comparison in the study.
-It is not a separate AR interface released in this repository.

 ## System overview

 ![IMPACT system overview](assets/figures/system-overview.png)